Fdawgs/ydh-authentication-service/README.md

 ## Intro

-[Mirth Connect](https://github.com/nextgenhealthcare/connect) is one of a few Trust Integration Engine (TIE)s used at YDH and an instance of it is being used to provide RESTful FHIR API endpoints that adhere to NHS Digital's [Care Connect FHIR Profiles](https://nhsconnect.github.io/CareConnectAPI/).
-Mirth Connect does not provide SSL/TLS support out of the box.
+[Mirth Connect](https://github.com/nextgenhealthcare/connect) is one of a few Trust Integration Engine (TIE)s used at YDH, however it does not provide SSL/TLS support out of the box.
 As such, this Node.js application using the [Express framework](https://expressjs.com/) has been created to provide this functionality whilst at the same time handling bearer authorization API keys in the HTTP header, acting as middleware between the firewall and the targeted FHIR/HTTP listener channel.

+This service was originally written to protect FHIR endpoints that provide patient data for the [SIDeR programme](https://www.somersetccg.nhs.uk/your-health/sharing-your-information/sider/).

 To provide further security [Helmet](https://helmetjs.github.io/) is used as part of this application.

-This service was originally written to protect FHIR endpoints that provide patient data for the [SIDeR programme](https://www.somersetccg.nhs.uk/your-health/sharing-your-information/sider/).

 ## Prerequisites